core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Upon receiving the request from the proxy, the server proceeds according to the following steps.

-1. The server processes the group request as defined in {{I-D.ietf-core-groupcomm-bis}}, and also as in {{I-D.ietf-core-oscore-groupcomm}} when secure group communication is used between the client and the server.
+1. The server processes the group request as defined in {{I-D.ietf-core-groupcomm-bis}} and also as in {{I-D.ietf-core-oscore-groupcomm}} when secure group communication is used between the client and the server.

-2. The server processes the response to be relayed to the client as defined in {{I-D.ietf-core-groupcomm-bis}}, and also as in {{I-D.ietf-core-oscore-groupcomm}} when secure group communication is used between the client and the server.
+2. The server processes the response to be relayed to the client as defined in {{I-D.ietf-core-groupcomm-bis}} and also as in {{I-D.ietf-core-oscore-groupcomm}} when secure group communication is used between the client and the server.

 ### Supporting Observe ## {#ssec-req-resp-proc-server-observe}